Denali National Park Travel Guide + 14 Things To Do In Denali

 - Day Hikes In Denali National Park

 - Denali Packing List

 - Denali National Park is open year-round, however, the main Denali Visitor Center is only staffed from mid-May to mid-September.
 The Murie Visitor Center is only open in winter.

 - Personal vehicles can only be driven to Savage River (the first 15 miles of the Denali National Park Road), beyond Savage River you must take a bus/shuttle, go by bicycle, or walk the road, with the exception of during the Denali Road Lottery.
-In 2020 due to low projected visitor numbers, there will be a permit system put in place allowing private vehicles to drive the park road during the summer season.
-For more information on it, click here.

 - The entire length of the Denali National Park Road to Kantishna is 92.5 miles.

 - Entrance to Denali National Park is $15 per person (age 16 and older).
 Park entrance is free to youth 15 and under.
 A park pass is good for 7 consecutive days.

 - Denali was named Mt McKinley up until 2015 when it was decided to return it to the original Dena’ina name, you’ll still hear both names.

 - Many visitors never actually see Denali as it is covered in clouds many days.

 - Weather is erratic and unpredictable in Denali National park.